An Effective Method for Identifying Clusters of Robot Strengths

-\begin{section}{New Method} We first introduce the essential elements in the developed method.
-The following subsections further propose a systematic estimation procedure and indices of nested relation and monotonic association.
-For the given clusters of robots $g^c$, $G_{k}^c$ denotes the $k$th cluster set of robots $\{ O_i: g^c_i = k, i = 1, \dots, n \}$, $k = 1, \dots, c$.
-It follows that $g_{i}^c = k$ implies $O_i \in G_{k}^c$ and vice versa for each $(i,k)$.
+\begin{section}{New Estimation Method} We first introduce the essential elements of the developed method for identifying clusters of robot strengths.
+A systematic estimation procedure and indices of nested relation and monotonic association are further proposed in the succeeding subsections.
+Given clusters of robots $g^c$, the $k$th cluster $\{ O_i: g^c_i = k, i = 1, \dots, K \}$ is hereinafter denoted by $G_{k}^c$, $k = 1, \dots, c$.

-\begin{subsection}{Background} In the second method of \cite{LCT2021}, which is hereinafter referred to as the LCT method, the clusters of robots are sequentially updated based on estimated robot strengths from a WMPRC candidate model determined in the preceding hierarchical classification step.
-For each WMPRC candidate model determined by our hierarchical classification, which is different from that in the LCT method, a non-hierarchical classification system is further proposed to examine the possibility of reassigning robots to other cluster sets of robots.
-As alternatives of the MSPE criteria, the MSPEB are also established to select optimal models from WMPRC candidate models determined by a combination of hierarchical and non-hierarhical classifications.
+\begin{subsection}{Background} In the second method of \cite{LCT2021}, which is referred to as the LCT method, the clusters of robots are sequentially updated based on estimated robot strengths from a WMPRC candidate model determined in the preceding hierarchical classification step.
+For each WMPRC model determined by our hierarchical classification, which is different from that in the LCT method, a non-hierarchical classification is further proposed to examine the possibility of reassigning robots to other clusters.
+As alternatives to the MSPE criteria, the MSPEB criteria are also established to select optimal models from WMPRC candidate models determined by the proposed classification system, a combination of hierarchical and non-hierarchical classifications.